amaranth-lang/rfcs/text/0002-interfaces.md

 - Do nothing. `Record` will continue to be used alongside the continued proliferation of ad-hoc implementations of similar functionality, and continue to impair the use of Amaranth components together.

-- Replace the `interface.lib.component.connect` free function with a function `amaranth.hdl.dsl.Module.connect`.
+- Replace the `amaranth.lib.wiring.connect` free function with a function `amaranth.hdl.dsl.Module.connect`.
   * It is not a function on `amaranth.hdl.dsl.Module` to avoid privileging the standard interface library over any other library that may be written downstream.
 At the moment nothing in `amaranth.lib` is special in any way other than its name, and preserving this is valuable to the author.